Now Accepting 2022 Applications

 The seminar asks teachers to look at lessons from the Holocaust and then again as those lessons apply to historic and contemporary Michigan; teachers will be asked to consider Holocaust Education from a local perspective.
 Because the goal of the project extends beyond the summer seminar to the creation of a vibrant state-wide network of Holocaust educators, participants are able come to the seminar as individuals, or as part of a school, district, or project team, and are invited to stay connected after the summer programming ends.

-The seminar is held at the Holocaust Memorial Center--Zekelman Family campus, a world class museum in Farmington Hills, Michigan.
+The seminar is held at the Zekelman Holocaust Memorial Center, a world class museum in Farmington Hills, Michigan.
 Participants are able to make use of the galleries as they study content.
 Participants also collaborate every day, discussing resources and sharing strategies for powerful classroom instruction.